Coronary angioplasty

 If you had the procedure done through a cut in your groin, you’ll need to stay in bed lying on your back for a few hours.
 If the procedure was done through a cut on your wrist, you’ll be able to sit up soon after the procedure.

-You’ll need to arrange for someone to drive you home.
-Ask them to stay with you for the first 24 hours after your procedure if they can.
+Someone will need to take you home and stay with you for the first 24 hours after your procedure, if they can.

-If you’ve had a sedative, you might find that you're not as coordinated as usual or that it's difficult to think clearly.
+If you’ve had a sedative, you may find you’re not as coordinated as usual or that it's difficult to think clearly.
 This should pass within 24 hours.
 In the meantime, don't drive, drink alcohol, operate machinery or sign anything important.

 You may be given a date for a follow-up appointment, and details of who to contact if you have any problems.